Why Do Stablecoins Typically Have a Very Narrow Bid-Offer Spread?

 This combination of low volatility and high liquidity ensures that the bid and offer prices remain extremely close, resulting in a minimal spread.

-How Does Liquidity Affect the Bid-Offer Spread in Cryptocurrency Markets?
+How Does the Bid-Offer Spread Relate to Market Liquidity in Cryptocurrency Exchanges?